Jun 09

 Cross-border deals can be transformative for companies seeking to scale, innovate, or reposition themselves in a globalized economy.
 The benefits often extend well beyond immediate financial gain.

-a.
 Access to New Markets and Customers

 One of the most powerful advantages of cross-border M&A is immediate entry into new geographic markets.
 Acquiring or merging with a company abroad provides instant access to established customer relationships, local distribution channels, licenses, and brand recognition.